 The Act provides for the appointment of the Reserve Bank's Board of Directors, Governor and Deputy Governors, and its corporate powers.

-It also provides for the Bank’s powers and functions in respect of banking supervision, and regulation of non-bank deposit takers and payment systems.
+It also provides for the Bank's powers and functions in respect of banking supervision, and payments and settlement systems.

-The Reserve Bank has powers and function under other legislation:
+The Reserve Bank has powers and functions under other legislation:

-- Insurance (Prudential Supervision) Act 2010: The Reserve Bank administers this Act, and is the prudential regulator and supervisor of all insurers carrying on insurance business in New Zealand.
+- Insurance (Prudential Supervision) Act 2010: The Reserve Bank issues licences to insurers carrying on insurance business in New Zealand and undertakes prudential supervision of licensed insurers.

-- Anti-Money Laundering and Countering Financing of Terrorism Act 2009: The Reserve Bank is one of three supervisors under this Act, which places obligations on New Zealand’s reporting entities to detect and deter money laundering and terrorism financing.
-This Act comes fully into effect on 30 June 2013.
+- Anti-Money Laundering and Countering Financing of Terrorism Act 2009: The Reserve Bank supervises banks, life insurers, and non-bank deposit takers for compliance with measures to detect and deter money laundering and terrorism financing.

 These Acts can be viewed electronically on the New Zealand Legislation website.
 Regulations made under these Acts can be viewed on the same site.